virtual-labs/exp-hopfield-models-iiith/experiment/theory.md

 <img src="images/init14.png">

-**Figure 1**: *Illustration of graph with 4 nodes before annealing.*
+**Figure 2**: *Illustration of graph with 4 nodes before annealing.*

-Figure 1 illustrates a graph with 4 nodes before the process of annealing.
+Figure 2 illustrates a graph with 4 nodes before the process of annealing.
 Figure 2 shows the input graph and the bipartitioned graph.

 <img src="images/anneal14.png">

-**Figure 2**: *Illustration of graph with 4 nodes after annealing.*
+**Figure 3**: *Illustration of graph with 4 nodes after annealing.*

 We see that even if there exists a solution through annealing, it need not lead to the optimum solution of the bipartition.
-The graph still is not divided in parts containing equal number of nodes as illustrated in Figure 2.
+The graph still is not divided in parts containing equal number of nodes as illustrated in Figure 3.

 <img src="images/init614.png">

-**Figure 3**: *Illustration of graph with 14 nodes before annealing.*
+**Figure 4**: *Illustration of graph with 14 nodes before annealing.*

-Figuew 3 illustrates a graph with 14 nodes before the process of annealing.
-Figure 4 shows the input graph and the bipartitioned graph.
+Figure 4 illustrates a graph with 14 nodes before the process of annealing.
+Figure 5 shows the input graph and the bipartitioned graph.